-Coda: the counter melody, or the response.
+Call & Response the response.
 It is like there are two people having a conversation.
 Someone calls out, someone responds.
 If the call is in a major key, the response is in a minor key and vice versa.
-In the song of life, the coda is the Divine Masculine and Divine Feminine energies calling out to one another, longing for reconciliation, for balance.
+In the song of life, the call and response is the Divine Masculine and Divine Feminine energies calling out to one another, longing for reconciliation, for balance.
 Not only a balance between men and women.
 More importantly, a balance of the feminine and masculine energies within each of us as individuals.
-Here is a good example of a coda:
+Here is a good example of a call and response:

 Leonard Cohen’s Hallelujah is the most covered song in the history of song covers.
 I understand why.
 It touches the core of my soul.
 He is expressing something deeply meaningful.
 Words alone fail to properly describe what he is actually getting at.
 “It goes like this the 4th, the 5th, the MINOR fall the MAJOR lift” -that is a description of a coda.
 This is my favorite Hallelujah cover… The vocals are just the essence of a female.
 One woman and all women.
 A Goddess energy is singing this song:

 When I realized how vital artistic expression is for my mental health, I started taking it so seriously.
 I had suppressed it for 3 years.
 I honestly thought that I had to in order to fully dedicate myself to Motherhood.
 I did it without realizing the cost… that my little boy was only getting a shell of a person.
 Now I know that I can be both.
 I must be both.
 I can’t teach him that he can be anything he wants while denying myself something so necessary.
 It’s more than necessary.
 It is vital.